aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 `defaultDatabaseName` attribute.

 ### Starting an Instance Database
-To set up a instance database, create an instance of `DatabaseInstance`.
+To set up a instance database, define a `DatabaseInstance`.
 You must always launch a database in a VPC.
 Use the `vpcSubnets` attribute to control whether your instances will be launched privately or publicly: